-- Can manage the Dashboard, Catalog Administrator, and User Application. - Can use iManager to administer workflow tasks, such as enabling, disabling, or terminating inprocess workflows. - Does not have any special privileges within the identity applications. - Does not need any special directory rights because it controls application-level access to the identity applications from the Dashboard and User Application.
+- Can manage Identity Manager, identity applications administration, and client settings. - Can use iManager to administer workflow tasks, such as enabling, disabling, or terminating inprocess workflows. - Does not have any special privileges within the identity applications. - Does not need any special directory rights because it controls application-level access to the identity applications from the Dashboard.
 Although a User Application Administrator has the ability to customize the look and feel of the applications, the identity applications use the LDAP administrator credentials to modify the selections in the Identity Vault. - Can manage the password for this account.